babarrett/mitosis-docs/mitosis-devvm.md

 # Creating a VM for Mitosis Development

+## The Goal

+The goal of this document is to allow keyboard enthusiasts to create a well defined Linux Virtual Machine that will allow for the smooth development of keyboard software for the Mitosis.
+This will allow you use a known-good Linux system on your computer.

 ## Document Status

 This document is not yet complete, untested, and needs some work.